-FIGURE: Making missing matter appear... [let's get a Chandra version of this!]
+Making missing matter appear . . .

-Figure 6.14: The NGC 2300 group of galaxies contains a large reservoir of million-degree gas glowing in X-rays.
+The NGC 2300 group of galaxies contains a large reservoir of million-degree gas glowing in X rays.
 A false-color X-ray image of the hot gas taken by ROSAT is superimposed here on an optical picture of the galaxy group.
 Gravity from the luminous parts of the galaxies alone is not enough to keep the gas in its place.
 There must be large quantities of dark matter whose gravity is preventing the gas from escaping.